-If you purchase shares of our common stock in this offering, you will experience dilution to the extent of the difference between the public offering price per share in this offering and our as adjusted net tangible book value per share immediately after this offering.
-Net tangible book value is total assets minus the sum of liabilities and intangible assets.
-Net tangible book value per share is net tangible book value divided by the total number of shares of common stock outstanding.
-As of June 30, 2019, our net tangible book value was approximately \$(3.7 million), or approximately \$(0.12) per share.
+If you purchase our common stock in this offering, your ownership interest will be immediately diluted to the extent of the difference between the public offering price per share and the net tangible book value per share of our common stock immediately after this offering.
+Net tangible book value per share is determined by dividing the number of shares of common stock outstanding as of March 31, 2020 into our total tangible assets less total liabilities.

+Our net tangible book value as of March 31, 2020 was approximately \$(6.6 million), or \$(0.15) per share, based on 44,686,881 shares of our common stock outstanding as of that date.

-After giving effect to the sale by us of shares of common stock in this offering at a public offering price of \$1.20 per share, and after deducting the underwriting discount and estimated offering expenses payable by us, our as adjusted net tangible book value as of June 30, 2019 would have been approximately \$8.9 million, or approximately \$0.21 per share.
-This amount represents an immediate increase in net tangible book value of \$0.32 per share to existing stockholders and an immediate dilution in net tangible book value of \$0.99 per share to purchasers of our common stock in this offering.
+After giving effect to the sale of shares of common stock by us at the public offering price of \$ per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of March 31, 2020 would have per share.
+This represents an immediate increase in net tangible book value of \$ per share to existing stockholders and immediate dilution of \$ per share to investors in this offering, as illustrated by the following table: